 What actions have been taken to meet the environmental and/or social characteristics during the reference period?

-The sub-fund aimed to provide long term total return by investing in a portfolio of bonds with an average duration expected to be between 6 months and 3 years, while promoting ESG characteristics within the meaning of Article 8 of SFDR.
-The sub-fund aimed to do this with a higher ESG rating than the weighted average of the ESG ratings of the Reference Benchmark constituents.
+The sub-fund aimed to provide long term total return by investing in a portfolio of inflation linked bonds, while promoting ESG characteristics within the meaning of Article 8 of SFDR.